RyanCarey/abm-platform/README.md

 * Write to text: Selecting this option will save an output of the simulation to file.

 ## Diffusion Settings
+These settings allow the user to alter the behaviour of ligand sources and their placement within the environment.
+(diffusion_screen.png)
 * Probability of Persistance: The chance that a cell will disregard the information about future moves from it surroundings and continue its movement.
 * Numbers of direction: The amount of directions a cell can calculate possible moves in.
 They are spaced out evenly along the cell surface.
 * Coefficients: Antoine needs to write this bit!!